UbiquityRobotics/learn/doing_more/fiducials.md

 They need to be at a sufficient spacing so that more than one is visible at a time, if the robot is at least 6 feet away from the wall or ceiling holding the fiducials.
 Below you will see how to test that the spacing is OK.

 ## Running the Software
+If your camera points straight up instead of forward, the file /etc/ubiquity/robot.yaml must be edited to change the default (which is "forward").
+To do this, add the following 2 lines to /etc/ubiquity/robot.yaml.

+    raspicam:
+        position: 'upward'

-Login to the robot from your workstation using ssh.
+Log in to the robot from your workstation using ssh.
 Then execute the following command on the robot to launch the detection and SLAM nodes:

 ```roslaunch magni_nav aruco.launch```